coderpatros/environment-indicator/README.md

 This is to allow users to be able to see through the indicator and interact with any element underneath it, like a top navigation bar for example.

-As I try this out on more sites I find css rules, that when inherited, mess up the rendering of the indicator.
-If it doesn't work for you please create an issue on GitHub with a link to the site that it doesn't work on.
-If it's a non-public site, i.e. a web app on an internal corporate network please include a list of the computed styles from your browsers dev tools.
-Or if you're up to it, create a fix and pull request.

 ## Usage

 I've tried to keep usage as simple as possible.
 It involves including a single